 DRC Learning Specialist Lisa Diekow will connect with you to set up an initial meeting to discuss and select appropriate academic accommodations.
 You will then receive an Accommodation Letter from DRC outlining your accommodation(s).
 You can meet with Lisa any time after your initial meeting to adjust or request additional accommodations.

-- Stephanie Ross in the Office of Education will create your accommodated exam schedule.
-Stephanie Ross will email your accommodated exam schedule at the beginning of each semester.
-The Office of Education will coordinate the accommodated testing schedule with the course director.
+- The Office of Academic Affairs who will create your accommodated exam schedule.
+Your accommodated exam schedule will be emailed to you at the beginning of each semester.
+The Office of Academic Affairs will coordinate the accommodated testing schedule with the course director.

 Communicating With Professors

 In order to receive academic accommodations, students are responsible for submitting a current accommodation letter to the professor in each course.
 This should be an interactive conversation between the student and the instructor about the course requirements and the specific accommodation that the student anticipates utilizing in that course.